VeronikaHurska/tyre-quality-classifier-website/README.md

 ## Note

-- The frontend is a React application, and it's set up for development mode.
-To create a production build, use `npm run build`.

 - Some warnings and messages related to package dependencies and TensorFlow optimizations may appear in the logs.
 These are informational and should not impact the functionality of the application.

 - Ensure that you have a reliable internet connection to download any required Docker images and dependencies during the setup process.